brooklynrail/platform/README.md

 # The Brooklyn Rail

-## Getting set up
+## Initial set up
-1. 3.
-Set up a new local database called `rail` and note the user/pass for accessing the database locally
+1. Set up a new local database called `rail` and note the user/pass for accessing the database locally
 2. Check out the repo
 3. Create a `.env` file using the `.env-example` as a template
    1. add a unique `KEY` and `SECRET`